To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

-For those that still plan on using their adjustable incline bench for flat bench variations, a wider gap can be uncomfortable.
+For those that still plan on using their adjustable weight bench for flat bench variations, a wider gap can be uncomfortable.
 In general, a pad gap of less than 2″ is going to be fine for most.
 Anything more than that will probably cause discomfort on flat bench movements.

 The quality of the bench pad is super important for comfort and performance.
 In general, the foam should be softer for comfort, while still dense enough for maximal stability.
 The pad itself should be durable and grippy.

 Some pads are stapled to the bench which tends to fall apart over time.
 I recommend you get a bench that has high-quality stitching as it will last forever and withstand tons of abuse.

-The best weight benches are going to be heavy duty, and tend to be, as the name suggests, pretty heavy!
+The best weight benches are going to be pretty beefy and heavy as a result!
 A lot of the adjustable options I mentioned come with wheels, and a handle so they’re much easier to move around in your home gym.

-If you get the highest quality adjustable bench possible, it’s going to weigh over 115lbs so you’ll need those features.
+If you get the highest quality adjustable weight bench possible, it’s going to weigh over 115 lbs so you’ll need those features.

-For cheaper flat benches and budget adjustable benches, they tend to weigh less than 60 lbs.
+For cheaper flat weight benches and budget adjustable benches, they tend to weigh less than 60 lbs.
 So you won’t need a handle or wheels as much.

-Overall though, if you want to be able to maneuver your bench around your gym better, having those featured in the weight bench you choose is a great idea.
+Overall though, if you want to be able to maneuver your bench around your home gym better, having those featured in the bench you choose is a great idea.

-The price of your bench is going to be a major factor for most people.
+The price of your weight bench is going to be a major factor for most people.
 The majority of them are going to cost between $100 but can climb as high as $1,000.

-The main things that will determine the cost, is going to be the specs and features offered, the quality of the materials, the manufacturer, and even what type of bench you’re interested in.
+The main things that will determine the cost, are going to be the specs and features offered, the quality of the materials, the manufacturer, and even what type of bench you’re interested in.